What Are Aptitude Tests? How Are They Used in Recruitment?

 3. Verbal Reasoning Tests

-These feature questions written to determine how quickly you can comprehend information.
+These feature questions written to determine how quickly a person comprehends information.
 They are often in the format of a large chunk of text followed by questions.

 4. In-Tray and E-Tray

 These are often used in administration type of roles.
-It measures the candidate’s ability to manage conflicting schedules and deadlines.
-They must prioritize and manage their time.
+They measure the candidate’s ability to manage conflicting schedules and deadlines, as it is important for these roles to prioritize and manage their time.

 How Aptitude Tests Can Aid Recruitment